-We are slowly approaching the end of 2020, which will be remembered as the wildest year in history for cycling as a sport and the cycling industry in general.
+The year 2020 is well behind us and it will be remembered as the wildest year ever for cycling as a sport and the cycling industry in general.

 Due to coronavirus social distancing measures, more people than ever before have decided to take up cycling as a way to stay safe, sane, and healthy amid the pandemic.
 Unfortunately, at the same time, COVID-based factory closures in China and the rest of the world created a huge shortage of bikes and cycling gear on the market.
 Not the best combination to have if you’re a retailer or a customer.

 The question now is what does the future bring for cycling?
 How will the situation develop in 2021?
+What about 2022?
 Will bikes be back in stock?
-Will racing go back to normal?
+Will supply and demand remain high?

-We did some digging, as well as asked manufacturers and shop owners what they think, so we’re giving you our two cents and sharing some probable predictions.
+We did some digging and asked manufacturers and shop owners what they think, so we’re giving you our two cents and sharing some probable predictions.